What are electrical remedial works?

 Observation Code C1

-The most severe observation code, C1 means danger is present and there is an immediate threat to electrical safety.
-If you are given a C1 code, action is mandatory.
-In the event of a C1 code our engineer will issue you with a “Danger Notice” and will advise you on how we can competently repair the defect back to a satisfactory state.
+This is the most severe observation code.
+It means danger is present and there is an immediate threat to electrical safety.
+Action is mandatory and you will be issued with a “Danger Notice” and advised on how we can repair the defect to a satisfactory state.

 Observation Code C2